narnaoot/BurnBabyBurn/README.md

 #### Leaflet map:
 Index page shows two leaflet maps with fire data for 1993 and 2008.
 Opacity of markers indicates size of fire; popup shows acres for each fire.
 Note:  additional layers showing human footprint and climate factors did not play nicely with leaflet; we were not able to combine these multiple layers on the same graph.
 #### Factor correlation:
 1993 and 2008.html pages show summary of how different factors affected fire risk.
-Note: due to limitations of size that you can push to github, images for these two pages are not available on the repo.
 #### Risk map:
 map of California showing fire risk (based on components and how they affect risk) were created for 1993, 2008, and the future.
 Note: due to limitations of size that cabn be pushed to github, these maps are not available on the repo.
 #### Web scrape: